-- Requests that are interdisciplinary, involving different academic departments, over requests involving only one academic department or discipline.
+- Interdisciplinary requests, involving different academic departments, over requests involving only one academic department or discipline.

-- Single department or single program seminars, colloquia, or other departmental speakers and events that are the normal responsibility of academic units.
+- Single department or single program seminars, colloquia, or other departmental speakers and events are typical academic units' responsibility.

 - The regular business meetings of a student organization.

-- The GSA Assembly shall not provide funds for speaking fees, performance fees, or any other fees for service to individual UCSB Graduate Students involved in events and activities funded by the GSA.
+- The GSA Assembly shall not provide funds for speaking fees, performance fees, or other service fees to individual UC Santa Barbara graduate students involved in GSA-funded events and activities.